It is possible to customize the software environment of a project. There are various ways to do this, which are described below.

 Within a Project#

 Users are able to install their own software packages in their projects.
-It’s essentially a fully Linux environment without elevated privileges.
+A project is essentially a full Linux “user” environment, without elevated privileges.
+This means all the usual ways to install software as a user are available, e.g. for Python:

 CoCalc Doc: Installing Python Packages